 If you are not sure about when to insert a bar chart for your work, you should think about the specific kind of your original data and your personal preference.
 Normally, compared to other types of charts, bar charts are better for showing and comparing very large sets of data or numbers.

 Pie charts are good for illustrating and showing sample break down in an individual dimension.
 It is in the shape of a pie to show the relationship between the main and sub-categories of your data.
-It is good to use when you are dealing with categorized groups of data, or if you want to show differences among data based on single variable.
+It is good to use when you are dealing with categorized groups of data, or if you want to show differences among data based on a single variable.

 In reality, you can break down any sample data groups into different categories, for example, by gender or in different age groups.
 For business projects you can use pie charts to represent the importance of one specific factor on the others.
 However, for analyzing several different data sets you should go for column charts.